 Mrs. Gammack’s brother Robert Scott, also became a physician and he was living with Dr. and Mrs. Gammack when the 1910 U.S. Census was completed.
 Dr. Robert David Scott died in South Bend, Indiana on the 11th of July, 1913.

-Mrs. Gammack died on the 14th of February, 1936.
+Mrs. Gammack died in South Bend on the 14th of February, 1936.
 Dr. Gammack died on the 20th of April, 1941.
-At the time of his death, he resided at 812 Forest Ave., in South Bend, Indiana.
-They are buried at Riverview Cemetery in South Bend, Indiana, U.S.A.
+At the time of his death, he resided at 812 Forest Ave., in South Bend.
+Dr. and Mrs. Gammack are buried at Riverview Cemetery in South Bend, Indiana, U.S.A.